 Before Cadence could respond, the woman morphed into a tanned adolescent who put his hands over hers.

 “Claire said something…” the boy muttered.
-“He told me that there’s something special that True Conductors can do when it comes to vitae right before you overrode Werner… Since I’m able to conduct without my conductor—no, since I am a ‘conductor’—it might be different, but…” He placed his hands over her own and closed his eyes.
+“He told me that there’s something special that True Conductors can do when it comes to vitae right before you overrode Werner… Since I’m able to conduct without my conductor—no, since I am a ‘conductor’—it might be different, but…” He closed his eyes.

 Cadence arched a brow at him, wincing at the pain that followed the motion.